Get in Touch

-Corals play an essential role in the provisioning of habitats to other marine organisms that are found living in reef ecosystems.
+Corals play an essential role in the providing of habitats to other marine organisms, protecting coastal communities from storms and coastal erosion, and facilitating microbial processes that regulate the enviornmental conditions of marine ecosystems.
 In the last 100 years, corals have been exposed to numerous threats, many of which have been associated with increased anthropogenic activity.
 As a result, areas all across the globe are seeing a mass reduction in coral cover.
 Coral nurseries established by the Roctopus ecoTrust are used for the active restoration of coral reefs.
-Fragments that are found living in hostile environments (most commonly when lying in the sand) are collected and transferred to temporary artificial structures which are less stressful than the environment they were previously living in.
-At a later date, fragments are then transferred back onto the natural reef or transplanted onto artificial reef substrates where they are able to form new colonies, and ultimately new reefs.
+Fragments that are found living in hostile environments (most commonly when lying in the sand) are collected and transferred to artificial structures which are designed to provide an optimal environment for growth.
+Over time, these corals will completely cover the structures and become part of the natural reef.

 Marine debris is often carried by winds and ocean currents to shallow bays and coves, where it commonly settles on nearby reefs.
 This can cause significant damage to coral structures and other reef associated organisms.
 The Roctopus ecoTrust organise weekly beach cleans in order to minimise levels of trash that may be carried onto local reefs.
 Roctopus contribute data to the Clean Swell project established by Ocean Conservancy, a science-based organisation that seeks solutions for a healthy ocean and wildlife that depends on it.